verleihtool/verleihtool/README.md

 generated either on the production server or on another device using the `npm run production` command.
 This will place the minified JavaScript and CSS files in the `static` directory.

+To create the optimized translation files, a call to `python manage.py compilemessages` is required whenever the translations are updated.

 ## Credits